Drug Crime Lawyer

 A drug conviction on your record not only threatens your freedom but can lead to heavy fines, probation, court mandated drug treatment, and registration as a narcotics offender.
-If you or someone you love has been arrested or is under criminal investigation for a drug-related crime, it is critical to enlist the help of a criminal defense attorney as soon as possible.
+If you or someone you love has been arrested or is under criminal investigation for a drug-related crime, it is critical to enlist the help of a drug crime lawyer near you as soon as possible.
 Having competent legal counsel to guide you through the process.

 State and federal law prohibit the possession, sale, manufacture, and distribution of illegal controlled substances.
 Controlled substances include “street” drugs as well as pharmaceutical drugs without a valid prescription.

 - Sleeping pills like Lunesta and Ambien

 - Stimulants for ADHD like Adderall